Discharge from Bankruptcy

 After Discharge from Bankruptcy when does your Credit Rating improve?

-The record that you have been bankrupt remains on your credit file for 6 years from the date your bankruptcy started.
-As such this record will remain for some considerable time after you are discharged.
-Your credit rating will therefore still be poor.
+A record of your bankrupty remains on your credit file for 6 years from the start date.
+This is regardless of the date of discharge.
+As such it is common for your credit rating to remain poor for a considerable time after you are discharged.

-Having said that there are various things that you can do to improve your credit rating after discharge from Bankruptcy.
-These include checking your credit file for errors and starting to use a credit repair credit card.
+Having said that once you are discharged there are various things that you can do to improve your credit score.
+These include remedying credit file errors and starting to use a credit repair credit card.

 Arrange a call with a Bankruptcy Expert